yds/gohugo-amp/README.md

 ## Configuration

-After installing the theme successfully, we recommend you to take a look at the [demo website](https://gohugo-amp.gohugohq.com).
+After installing the theme successfully, we recommend you to take a look at the [Kitchen Sink](https://gohugo-amp.gohugohq.com/kitchen-sink).
 You find extensive documentation and a demonstration of all shortcodes and partials there.

 For some features, you need to add configuration to your base `config.toml` params section: